archlinuxcn/lilac/docs/setup.rst

   Defaults env_keep += "PACKAGER MAKEFLAGS GNUPGHOME"

-  %pkg ALL= NOPASSWD: /usr/bin/extra-x86_64-build, /usr/bin/multilib-build, ...
+  %pkg ALL= NOPASSWD: /usr/bin/build-cleaner, /usr/bin/extra-x86_64-build, /usr/bin/multilib-build

 The first line to allow setting some environment variables and the second line is to configure packagers to run build commands without a password.
-You should add devtools commands you'll need to run.
+You should add all devtools commands you'll need to run. ``build-cleaner`` is a script to clean up build chroots which lilac may run.

 Add something like this to ``/etc/profile.d/build.sh`` (at least update the domain name):